-The ongoing improvement in the labor market has been a primary motivation for tapering the Fed's asset purchase program-that is, quantitative easing or QE.
-As you no doubt know, we're on track to end these purchases soon, barring any dramatic changes in the economy (Board of Governors 2014b).
+The ongoing improvement in the labor market has been a primary motivation for tapering the Fed's asset purchase program-that is, quantitative easing, or "QE."
+As you no doubt know, we're on track to end these purchases soon, barring any dramatic changes in the economy.
 And as the economic situation and outlook continue to get better, we're moving closer to the time we can start thinking about normalizing policy, by which I mean raising the federal funds rate.